Uzo2005/Sat-Mocktest-Site/README.md

 My first personal project----expect to see lots of bugs😢

-The idea for this project came to me when I observed that the SAT Mocktest, EdUSAabuja members used for practice was administered with google forms which I felt was not a very effective method.
+The idea for this project came to me when I observed that the SAT Mocktest, which EdUSAabuja members used to practice was administered with google forms which I felt was not a very effective method.
 I am not actually sure what a readme file should contain but I will try my best to explain what I have done in this project and what I still hope to do.

 THIS IS HOW THIS WEBSITE WORKS: